eskaigarcia/employment-clicker/dev/feature-set.md

  - [ ] Job fair (adds applications instantly and triggers a peroid of elevated job offers)
  - [ ] Attend a networking meetup
  - [ ] Attend a contest (Tematic?)
+ - [ ] Get an industry award ( expertise )

+> Quick-time event chances start at 0 and increase when buying certain upgrades

 ## The job market (PENDING)
  - [ ] You get interviews based on reach (passive upgrades), the offer might be for any type of job on a basic possition